engrmahabub/wee/syntax/unicode.md

 **Power:**
 X⁻¹·⁵, X²+6*A

-**Restriction
-A variable that is using indice can''t also use power.
-We must use carror "^" operator. x₁^2 for this case.

 Table createion/printing:
 ├ ┤ ┬ ┴ ┼ ═ ║ ╒ ╓ ╔ ╕ ╖ ╗ ╘ ╙ ╚ ╛ ╠ ╬ ╧